How Travel Agents Create Professional Proposals and Reduce Back-and-Forth

 The best way to understand what a modern proposal looks like in practice is to see how advisors are actually using it.
 The example below shows how Travefy's proposal tool works across different trip types and client experiences.

-Using Decisions with Morgan Weiss
+Using decisions with Morgan Weiss

 Morgan walks through how she uses Travefy's Decisions feature to present multiple hotel or itinerary options inside a single proposal, letting clients compare and choose without a single follow-up email.